-Steps to buying a house for the first-time – What is the most challenging task related to buying a house?
+Steps to buying a house for the first-time – How to save and buy your first property?
+What is the most challenging task related to buying a house?

 Most homeowners mention saving for the down payment.
 Finding the right property is another challenge.
 Qualifying for a mortgage, working with a realtor, and paying for home maintenance comes at the top of the list.
 In this article, we’re going to cover steps to buying a house for the first-time, i.e., saving enough to cover the down payment and the initial expenses of buying a house.

 If you talk about a conventional mortgage, you need to save 20% of the sales price for the down payment and 2%-3% for closing costs.
 Let’s suppose the median value of homes in your area is $250,000.
 In that case, you need to save up $50,000 for the down payment and $10,000-$1,5000 for additional expenses.

 If you’re buying your first home, you can qualify for a mortgage with a minimum down payment (3.5%).
 Still, then you might have to pay more interest rates, and the private mortgage insurance is automatically applied to your installment.
 It is best to pay down 20%.
 If you can’t do that, aim for 10% so that you can secure the best interest rate.

 So, how do you save enough for your home to make a purchase in the next 1-5 years?
 It is great if you give yourself 5+ years to save for the house.
 However, one year is fine if you don’t bear the burden of other debts.